-A variety of theories have been suggested to help explain the mechanism involved in the etiology of dentinal hypersensitivity.11 The transducer theory, the modulation theory, the "gate" control and vibration theory, and the hydrodynamic theory have all been presented and discussed throughout the years.
-The latter, "hydrodynamic theory," developed in the 1960’s and based upon two decades of research, is now widely accepted as the cause of tooth sensitivity.12 Before explaining the "hydrodynamic theory" it is important to point out that none of these mechanisms full explain dentin hypersensitivity, indicating unexplained mechanisms are possibly responsible.
-The widely accepted hydrodynamic theory asserts that when the fluid within the dentinal tubules, absent of a smear layer, is subjected to thermal, chemical, tactile or evaporative stimuli, the movement of the fluid stimulates the mechanical receptors which are sensitive to fluid pressure, resulting in the transmission of the stimuli to the pulpal nerves (Figure 2) ultimately causing the pain response.11
+A variety of theories have been suggested to help explain the mechanism involved in the etiology of dentinal hypersensitivity.11 The transducer theory, the modulation theory, the “gate” control and vibration theory, and the hydrodynamic theory have all been presented and discussed throughout the years.
+The latter, “hydrodynamic theory,” developed in the 1960’s and based upon two decades of research, is now widely accepted as the cause of tooth sensitivity.12 Before explaining the "hydrodynamic theory" it is important to point out that none of these mechanisms full explain dentin hypersensitivity, indicating unexplained mechanisms are possibly responsible.
+The widely accepted hydrodynamic theory asserts that when the fluid within the dentinal tubules, absent of a smear layer, or enamel or cementum, is subjected to thermal, chemical, tactile or evaporative stimuli, the movement of the fluid stimulates the mechanical receptors which are sensitive to fluid pressure, resulting in the transmission of the stimuli to the pulpal nerves (Figure 2) ultimately causing the pain response.11

 Berman11 describes this reaction as: